WerlynRodriguez/MoviesPages/front_end/README.md

 # How to start the frontEnd app

-Tool: Visual Code
+Tool: Visual Code\
+Install node js and npm

+After clone the repository in vsCode.

+If yo dont know: [How to clone a repository VSCODE](https://code.visualstudio.com/docs/sourcecontrol/github#:~:text=You%20can%20search%20for%20and,you%20have%20no%20folder%20open)

-## starting Scripts
+## Starting Scripts

 In the project terminal, you run: